 Permitted Use Applications – The Municipal Government Act, provides that anyone may appeal a decision of the Development Authority by paying the required fee and providing reasons for the appeal in writing.

 Discretionary Use Applications – Notice that an application has been submitted for a Discretionary Use Development Permit is mailed to adjacent landowners, referral agencies, adjacent municipalities (where applicable), and other County departments.
-Notice that a decision has been reached about a Discretionary Use Development Permit application are sent to adjacent landowners, referral agencies, and adjacent municipalities (where applicable).
+Decisions regarding Discretionary Use Development Permits will be added to the spreadsheet below.
 The applicant or anyone else who objects to the decision may appeal to the Subdivision and Development Appeal Board (SDAB).

 Subdivision Applications – Notices that an application has been submitted for a Subdivision Application are sent to adjacent landowners, referral agencies listed, adjacent municipalities (where applicable) and County departments.
 The applicant may appeal to the Subdivision and Development Appeal Board (SDAB) if they object to the final decision.
 None of the adjacent landowners or referral agencies are notified after a decision because they do not have the right of appeal.